 In other words, when you buy from PocketLab, not only are you getting something that’s hard to find elsewhere (a sensor with app connectivity for easy data processing, that doesn’t cost hundreds of dollars) and you’re supporting a company that wants to make the STEM realm more accessible to your everyday person.

-I’ve figured out my USP — what’s next?
+I’ve figured out my value proposition — what’s next?

-If you’re struggling with that, our free Starter Site Feature can help you fix it; there’s a nice place for your USP right on the homepage.
+If you’re struggling with that, our free Instant Site Feature can help you fix it; there’s a nice place for your USP right on the homepage.

 Enjoy and have fun!